Learnable Descent Algorithm for Nonsmooth Nonconvex Image Reconstruction: Introduction

-To this end, we consider to learn the lower-level minimization in \eqref{eq:loa} for image reconstruction, such that its solution is close to the ground truth high quality image in the training data.
-Specifically, we use a composited structure of the regularization $r$ as the $l_{2,1}$ norm of a learnable feature mapping $\gbf$ realized by a deep neural network.
-Both $f$ and $\gbf$ are smooth but (possibly) nonconvex, and the overall objective function is nonsmooth and nonconvex.
-We propose a descent-type algorithm to solve this nonsmooth nonconvex problem as follows: (i) We tackle the nonsmoothness by employing Nesterov's smoothing technique \cite{nesterov2005smooth} with automatic diminishing smoothing effect; (ii) We propose two successive residual-type updates (first on $f$ and then on $r$), a key idea proven very effective in deep network training \cite{ResNet}, and compute the convex combination of the two updates for the next iteration; and (iii) We employ an iterate selection policy based on objective function value to ensure convergence.
-Moreover, we prove that a subsequence generated by the proposed LOA has accumulation points and all of them are Clarke stationary points of the nonsmooth nonconvex problem.
+We propose a descent-type algorithm to solve this nonsmooth nonconvex problem as follows: (i) We tackle the nonsmoothness by employing Nesterov's smoothing technique \cite{nesterov2005smooth} with automatic diminishing smoothing effect; (ii) We propose two successive residual-type updates, the first one is on $f$ and the second one on $r$, a key idea proven very effective in deep network training \cite{ResNet}, and compute the convex combination of the two updates for the next iteration; and (iii) We employ an iterate selection policy based on objective function value to ensure convergence.
+Moreover, we prove that a subsequence generated by the proposed LOA has accumulation points and all of them are Clarke stationary points of the nonsmooth nonconvex problem \eqref{eq:loa}.